Liability Insurance for Dietary Supplement and Nutraceutical Companies

 Premiums are generally rated based upon estimated annual gross sales.
 When representing the sales figure to carriers, it is better to be realistically conservative because most policies do not allow for return premium if the sales estimate in the policy is found to be less than the actual amount.
 If the sales estimate turns out to be higher, usually an additional premium is owed.
 The sales amount on the policy can sometimes be increased during the policy term.
 There have been instances when a company’s sales become far higher than the prior year’s estimate, and when this information is presented to the carrier prior to the policy renewal, as an inducement for the insured to renew with the same carrier, the underwriter can agree to waive the audit, resulting in large savings over what would have been owed.
 For smaller policies, insurance companies tend make the policy non-auditable, or they may waive the audit altogether if it is subject to audit according to the terms of the policy.

-Depending on the insurance company, some coverage enhancements to the policy include the following:
+Depending on the insurance company, coverage enhancements to the policy include the following:

 - Additional insured coverage for vendors and also trade show sponsors, landlords or lessors.
 These endorsements extend coverage to these respective entities and may be included within the policy at no additional premium.